USGS Groundwater Information

 New To MODFLOW?
 Start Here!

-MODFLOW is the U.S. Geological Survey's three-dimensional (3D) finite-difference groundwater model first published in 1984.
+MODFLOW is the U.S. Geological Survey's modular hydrologic model commonly used to simulate three-dimensional (3D) groundwater flow.
+MODFLOW was first published in 1984.
 Although originally conceived solely as a groundwater-flow simulation code, MODFLOW's modular structure has provided a robust framework for integration of additional simulation capabilities that build on and enhance its original scope.
 The family of MODFLOW-related programs now includes capabilities to simulate coupled groundwater/surface-water systems, solute transport, variable-density flow (including saltwater), aquifer-system compaction and land subsidence, parameter estimation, and groundwater management.
 The MODFLOW program is free, open-source software.
 Details on user rights for MODFLOW and other water-resource software developed by the USGS can be found in the Software User Rights Notice.

 The USGS releases multiple versions of MODFLOW.
 There is a core MODFLOW version, which is developed and maintained by the USGS Office of Groundwater, and there are advanced versions.
-The core MODFLOW version is the one that is most widely used and most thoroughly tested.
-MODFLOW-2005 is presently the core MODFLOW version distributed by the USGS.
+The core MODFLOW version is the one that is under active development and is often the most widely used and most thoroughly tested version.
+MODFLOW 6 is presently the core MODFLOW version distributed by the USGS, but MODFLOW-2005 (the previous core version) is still actively maintained and supported.
 Advanced MODFLOW versions include specialized MODFLOW variants and versions of MODFLOW that use newer formulations.
 These advanced MODFLOW versions are also available from the USGS.

-There have been four major releases of the core MODFLOW version: MODFLOW-88, MODFLOW-96, MODFLOW-2000, and MODFLOW-2005.
-The first two versions of the code, MODFLOW-88 and MODFLOW-96, were based on the initial conceptualization of the program as a groundwater-flow model only.
+There have been six major releases of the core MODFLOW version: MODFLOW-84, MODFLOW-88, MODFLOW-96, MODFLOW-2000, MODFLOW-2005, and MODFLOW 6.
+The first three versions of the code, MODFLOW-84, MODFLOW-88 and MODFLOW-96, were based on the initial conceptualization of the program as a groundwater-flow model only.
 Specific aspects of a groundwater-flow system are simulated by these codes by use of independent, modular-programming components called "Packages," such as the Well Package and River Package.
 MODFLOW's modular design was further expanded with the release of MODFLOW-2000 by the addition of "Processes," which are defined as parts of the code that solve a major equation or set of related equations and that consist of sets of the underlying packages.
 The part of the code that solves the groundwater-flow equation became the Groundwater Flow (GWF) Process.
-Although additional processes have been developed for MODFLOW, the GWF Process remains the core process on which other MODFLOW simulation capabilities are built.
+Although additional processes have been developed for MODFLOW, the GWF Process remains a core process on which other MODFLOW simulation capabilities are built.
 The primary change in MODFLOW-2005 from MODFLOW-2000 is the approach used by MODFLOW-2005 for managing internal data.

 The following is a list of specialized MODFLOW variants:

 MODFLOW is a command line executable program written in FORTRAN that reads ASCII text and binary files and writes ASCII text and binary output files.
-An example of an input file for MODFLOW is shown below (fig. 1).
 Although experienced MODFLOW users may be able to create MODFLOW input files by hand, most MODFLOW users rely on a graphical user interface (GUI) to prepare the input files and post-process the output files.
 The MODFLOW program itself does not generate contour plots or any other type of graphical output.
 These plots must be generated from MODFLOW results using other software programs.
 The USGS distributes several free pre- and post-processors for MODFLOW.
 Commercial GUIs are also available for sale by private vendors.